Emotional Intelligence Testing

 “EQ works has honed my strengths and provided powerful and creative perspectives and approaches to enhance my effectiveness in areas of natural weakness.”

-EQ testing & analysis can seem complex but we teach our clients its power.
-A few of Andrew’s pre-coaching scores are noted here to give a sense of how insightful they are at uncovering people’s issues & their potential.
-100 is the average score for people.
-Roughly 1 in 6 people score above 115 or below 85 for a sub-scale, indicating the range of high & low EQ scores.
+EQ testing and analysis can seem complex but we decode it simply and powerfully for our clients.
+A sample of Andrew’s pre-coaching scores below gives a sense of the insights, issues and potential that are uncovered.
+Scoring 100 is the average EQ sub-scale score for people as a whole.
+Roughly 1 in 6 people score above 115 or below 85 for any sub-scale, indicating the kind of range for high and low scoring EQ scores.